MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 ```

 `TexturedCubeApp::Update()` function is called before `App::Render()` call to update shader uniforms with model-view-project (MVP)
 matrices and eye position based on current camera orientation, updated in animation.
+Root constant buffer is updated
+with this data using program argument binding method `Rhi::IProgramArgumentBinding::SetRootConstant(...)`.

 ```cpp
 bool TexturedCubeApp::Update()